Koozai > Blog > How to Create Blog Posts that Get Results in 2026

 • H3, H4s, … can be used as sub-sub-headings to further break up the copy.

-5. Add Some Visuals to Keep Things Interesting
+8. Add Some Visuals to Keep Things Interesting

 For the best results, think about the following:

-• Are the images or videos relevant and good enough quality?
+• Are the images or videos relevant?

-• Do they have watermarks that need removing?
+• Do they have descriptive alt text?

-Some of the websites where you can get good quality images for free include:
+Some of the websites where you can get good-quality images for free include:

 • Unsplash